 We sell a wide variety of tool steels in sheet, plate and cut to size pieces.
-Below is a list of what we carry, a summary of their key characteristics and typical alloy content.

 All D series steels are resistant to softening at elevated temperatures.
 These steels also exhibit excellent wear resistance, especially D7, due to its high carbon and vanadium content.
 D series tool steels all contain 1.5 to 2.35 percent carbon and about 12 percent chromium which contributes to the hardenability of these alloys.
 Typical applications for this class of steel are shear blades, brick molds, and slitter knives.